 Achievements of the entrant considered by the Jury must relate to the advancement of architecture in leadership, publication, community or education activities other than those that form part of the role of SONA President.

 The online entry form must be completed with the following details:

 - A statement of excellence addressing one or more of the selection criteria (teaching, research, community engagement, scholarship, leadership).
 The statement should be a maximum of one A4 page and be in a format suitable for publication (PDF is preferred).

 - A CV of no more than two A4 pages referencing the nominee/applicant’s educational qualifications, career history, teaching positions and experience (where applicable).

 - Contact information of two referees/nominators.
 If you are self-nominating, please provide the contact information of two referees.
-If you are nominating someone please provide contact information of one nominator and an additional referee.
+If you are nominating someone please provide the contact information of one nominator and an additional referee.